defunkt/gist/README.md

 you can revoke it from https://github.com/settings/tokens, or just delete the file.

-‌After you've done this, you can still upload gists anonymously with `-a`.

-    gist -a a.rb

 #### Password-less login

 If you have a complicated authorization requirement you can manually create a